Dates

 A gripping reading

 Led by the renowned Colombian-Austrian conductor Andrés Orozco-Estrada, the Royal Concertgebouw Orchestra will certainly present a gripping reading of Beethoven’s only opera.
 The dramatically and vocally versatile role of Leonore is performed by the radiant soprano Jacquelyn Wagner.
-In the role of her lover, the revolutionary Florestan, we hear the internationally acclaimed heldentenor Eric Cutler.
+In the role of her lover, the revolutionary Florestan, we hear the internationally acclaimed heroic tenor Eric Cutler.

 Performance information